phongulus/personal-website/README.md

 2. A hobbies / interests section.
 3. More animations!
 For example, making the little mouse icon on the landing section bounce.
+4. Code cleanup.
+The cleanliness and legibility of my code can most definitely be improved (redundent CSS, commented out code...).